toucansites/website/contents/docs/[02]getting-started/[06]docker/index.md

 ## Generate

 The `generate` command compiles your project's content and templates into static site files.
-This is a required step before serving or deploying your website.
+This is a required step before serving or deploying your website:

-Execute the following:

 ```sh
 docker run --rm -v $(pwd):/app/site \